 My particular perspective takes into account both the forest and the trees: some people are very good at seeing only details and some at seeing only the big picture.
 I care equally about both and I see them at the same time.
 In tutoring Spanish, I care as much that a student learns correct pronunciation and what a reflexive verb is as well as culture, history, and geography.
 Latin America has an incredible folk and singer/songwriter tradition and I love using music and poetry to learn a language.
 For editing, I care as much that a semicolon is used appropriately as that each paragraph supports the thesis, and I love discussing the research process and organization.
 What makes me skilled is that I use discretion, since learning both details and big picture at once can be overwhelming.
 But in all language work - tutoring, editing, translation, the goal is communication, and for me, both details and the big picture contribute to successful communication.

-Ohio University - B.A., Spanish; Ancient Greek
+Undergraduate Degree: Ohio University - Bachelor in Arts, Spanish; Ancient Greek

-Ohio University - M.A., Latin American Studies
+Graduate Degree: Ohio University - Master of Arts, Latin American Studies

 High School English